NB Private Equity: Director/PDMR Shareholding

 Notification of Transaction by Persons Discharging Managerial Responsibilities (PDMRs)

-NB Private Equity Partners Limited announces that it has been advised that Wilken von Hodenberg, a Director of the Company, has purchased 34,016 Class ‘A’ Ordinary Shares in the Company ("Ordinary Shares").
-Following this transaction, Mr von Hodenberg holds 37,898 Ordinary Shares (equivalent to 0.09 per cent. of the Company's total voting rights).
-The Company has also been advised that Yvonne von Hodenberg, a person closely associated with Wilken von Hodenberg, has purchased 34,016 Ordinary Shares in the Company.
-Following this transaction, Mrs von Hodenberg holds 37,898 Ordinary Shares (equivalent to 0.09 per cent. of the Company's total voting rights).
+NB Private Equity Partners Limited announces that it has been advised that Wilken von Hodenberg, a Director of the Company, has purchased a total of 6,760 Class ‘A’ Ordinary Shares in the Company ("Ordinary Shares").
+Following this transaction, Mr von Hodenberg holds 44,658 Ordinary Shares (equivalent to 0.10 per cent. of the Company's total voting rights).
+The Company has also been advised that Yvonne von Hodenberg, a person closely associated with Wilken von Hodenberg, has purchased a total of 6,760 Ordinary Shares in the Company.
+Following this transaction, Mrs von Hodenberg holds 44,658 Ordinary Shares (equivalent to 0.10 per cent. of the Company's total voting rights).
+The details of such transactions are as set out below:

 Details of the transactions can be found in the Notification of Dealing Form below.